om2-ws22/website/docs/programming-toolkit.md

   - Option 3: Install [Git with the help of homebrew](https://git-scm.com/download/mac).

 - 💾 Windows: [Download Git](https://git-scm.com/download/win).
 You can follow [these instructions](https://www.heise.de/tipps-tricks/Git-auf-Windows-installieren-und-einrichten-5046134.html) to learn which options to choose during the installation process.
-When you are asked which editor you want to use, choose Visual Stuido Code)
+When you are asked which editor you want to use, choose Visual Studio Code)

 ```

+### GitHub

 You also need a free GitHub-account for our course.
 Please follow the instructions below (*in case you already have a GitHub account: please add your HdM-email address to your account*):